thalissa/swn/README.md

 #### 0.1.6 (I'm An Idiot Update)
 * Fixed the template file preventing the game from being loaded because of a couple of typos.

-#### 0.1.5 (Insert Character Here Update)
-* Changed template files from .html to .hbs (mostly so that my text editor properly handles Handlebar styling)
-* Chat cards for saving throw rolls now use "<Saving Throw> Save"
-* Various styling additions.
-* Modified the sheet tabs.
-Now includes Bio / Notes / Equipment [That includes weapons and defense rolls] / Skills / Foci / Psionics / Settings
-* Added a bunch of character fields, since those are a little important.
-Bio mostly filled out, and the others I'll work on later.

 For additional changelog notes, see CHANGELOG.md